2007 Gran Premio Tecate

-The 2007 Gran Premio Tecate was the fourteenth and final race of the 2007 Champ Car World Series season.
+The 2007 Gran Premio Tecate was the fourteenth and final round of the 2007 Champ Car World Series season.
 It was held on November 11, 2007 at the Autódromo Hermanos Rodríguez in Mexico City, Mexico.
 The race was won by Sébastien Bourdais in his last Champ Car race before joining the Scuderia Toro Rosso team in Formula One.
 With the merger of the Indy Racing League and Champ Car World Series in 2008 it would turn out to be the final event run under the Champ Car banner, and 2nd last under the v8 turbo formula.

 Qualifying results

 24 hours after Sébastien Bourdais established a new track record in Friday qualifying at the Autódromo Hermanos Rodríguez, seven drivers were able to improve on that mark during Saturday's session.
 But Will Power was far and away the fastest of the fast on the day, finishing .594 seconds ahead of his closest competitor, Robert Doornbos, thus clinching his fifth pole position of the year and second in succession.
 Power was driving with a broken wrist suffered in his home race three weeks ago in Australia.
 Bourdais was unable to better his Friday time, but started the race next to Will Power on the front row of the grid.